tjcarney89/swift-dictionaryIteration-readme-ios-0217/README.md

 // prints The abbreviation for John F. Kennedy International Airport is JFK
 ```

-Iterating over dictionaries isn't much different than iterating over arrays.
+Iterating over dictionaries isn't much different from iterating over arrays.
 Did you notice something surprising about the output, though?
 The original dictionary you defined had a different order than the output.
 The original dictionary had keys in the order "YYZ", "DUB", and "JFK", but the dictionary output them in the order "DUB", "YYZ", and "JFK".
 This is because dictionaries are _unordered_.
 Unlike arrays, the order in which you put items is not necessarily the order you get them out when iterating.
 Sometimes you will get output in the same order, but this is not guaranteed.

 ## Much Ado About Dictionaries

 There's nothing special at all about dictionary iteration.
 The dictionaries you've seen so far have been fairly simple mappings of `String`s to other `String`s.
 You can have fancier, more complex dictionaries, but iterating over such dictionaries is no different.

 Let's illustrate this by talking about movies for a second.
-Are you familar with the _Toy Story_, _Star Wars_, and _Fast &amp; Furious_ film franchises?
+Are you familiar with the _Toy Story_, _Star Wars_, and _Fast &amp; Furious_ film franchises?
 In case you're not, there are five movies in the _Toy Story_ series:

 ![Toy Story](https://s3.amazonaws.com/learn-verified/toy-story.png)